neurocoaster/neurocoaster/RULEBOOK.md

 ### Single Player Mode
 Play solo to learn and practice neuroscience concepts at your own pace.

-### Multiplayer Mode
-Compete against 2-6 players in turn-based gameplay.
-Each player has their own neuron that moves along the action potential track.

 ---

 ## How to Play